 Florence was situated on a fertile land as well as on a major travel route between the north of Italy and Rome.
 These predispositions made it easy for the small settlement to flourished into a commercial and, later, banking hub.
 In fact, Florentine spread their fishing nets all over Europe.
 The powerful Medici banking family was the ultimate puppet master behind it all.
 We can thank Florence's economic prosperity for the artistic (r)evolution.

 The wealth and constant mingle of influences created the perfect ambiance for the exploration and creation of art.
 Many of the most influential masters (including Botticelli, Michelangelo, Ghirlandaio and Leonardo da Vinci) created their greatest masterpieces in this city.
 Ah, there is so much to learn and even more to see!
 These few paragraphs barely scratch the surface.
-Book your Best of Florence walking tour and make sure no detail escapes your attention.
+Book your Best of Duomo Florence tour and make sure no detail escapes your attention.